GeospatialCentroid/vitis/countyReports.md

 [Vitis Home Page](home)

-> All information presented on this site is in draft format and will be updated.
+> Information on the maps will be updated on Friday afternoons in June.
+Any suggestions made in July or later may not be intergated into the publication effort.

-#### Produced on 2023-04-28
+#### Produced on 2023-05-24

 **Data sets will not include any records after  2024-01-20**

 The evaluations maps can be used to access the quality of county and location based occurrence data for a given species.
+For a description on how to use these assessment tools please reference the following
+<a href="https://youtu.be/UE9V71hoZ5E?si=-2_f-2L9QhMLLUDK"  target="_blank">  video</a> or contact Dan Carver [carverd@colostate.edu]  directly.

 <a href="Vitis acerifolia_Evaluation2.html"  target="_blank">  Vitis acerifolia</a>
 <a href="Vitis aestivalis_Evaluation2.html"  target="_blank">  Vitis aestivalis</a>